ibm-cloud-docs/cis/known-limitations.md

 ## Edge functions
 {:#known-limitations-edge-functions}

-   * Before changing your CIS instance from an Enterprise plan to a Standard plan, you must remove all edge functions actions and edge functions triggers first.
-Any edge functions actions and triggers brought from an Enterprise plan to a Standard plan are not editable, which might cause damage to the normal datapath behavior on your domain.
+Before changing your CIS instance from an Enterprise plan to a Standard plan, you must remove all edge function actions and triggers first.
+Any edge function actions and triggers brought from an Enterprise plan to a Standard plan are not editable, which might cause damage to the normal datapath behavior on your domain.
 After your plan downgrade is complete, you can recreate the edge functions actions and triggers in the new plan.